Clyde "Ross" Morgan

 Clyde “Ross” Morgan was selected through a competitive process with other well-known American sculptors to create the Drinkwater sculpture.
-The 7.5 foot sculpture of Mayor Herb Drinkwater cuts an imposing figure wearing a Stetson, Western style jacket and blue jeans, ostrich boots, a bola tie, and belt buckle inscribed with his name, leaning against a fence post.
-By his side is “Sadie”, the family’s German shepherd.
-The sculpture was commissioned through donations from hundreds of citizens in appreciation of his 24 year service to Scottsdale.
+The 7.5-foot sculpture of Mayor Herb Drinkwater cuts an imposing figure wearing a Stetson, western-style jacket and blue jeans, ostrich boots, a bola tie, and belt buckle inscribed with his name, leaning against a fence post.
+By his side is “Sadie,” the family’s German shepherd.
+The sculpture was commissioned through donations from hundreds of citizens in appreciation of his 24-year service to Scottsdale.

-Written on the plaque to the right of the sculpture:
+Written on the plaque near the sculpture:

 “Serving the citizens of Scottsdale is the greatest job in the world.” — Herb Drinkwater

 “Mr. Scottsdale,” Mayor Herb Drinkwater, served the citizens of Scottsdale 24 years, 8 as a city councilmember and 16 as mayor.
 A one-man chamber of commerce, he never knew a stranger.
 He personified the city’s “West’s Most Western Town” image by dressing in western suits, a bolo tie, and cowboy boots.
 Everyone considered him a friend.
 One of Arizona’s most popular politicians, he received a 96 percent citizen approval rating.
 During his tenure, he transformed the city into an economic powerhouse with more jobs than workers.

 In 1993, Scottsdale was named “America’s Most Livable City” by the U.S. Conference of Mayors, which validated Mayor Drinkwater’s vision that small town values could still exist and pull citizens together in a big city atmosphere.